riyas6/ROB-535-Image-Classification-Team-36/README.txt

 README

 This repository is specifically created for Umich instructors for ROB 535 class.
 Please follow the following steps to successfully run this project.
+Download the zip.
 The mainFile is in .ipynb format and hence can be run on Jupyter Notebook.
-The MATLAB code creating_bbox.m is given to convert the 11-element bbox.bin file to a 5-element bbox2D.bin file containing 2-D coordinates of the bounding boxes for training data.
+The MATLAB code creating_bbox.m is given to convert the
+11-element bbox.bin file to a 5-element bbox2D.bin file containing 2-D coordinates of the bounding boxes for training data.
 The MATLAB file should be kept in the same folder as the training data.
 The name of the folder inside the code can be changed based on your specific naming scheme.

 Step 1: Ensure you have the following modules downloaded: